 Venus Image from Universe Today; Space and astronomy news

 Venus’s dense atmosphere is composed of 96.5% carbon dioxide and 3.5% nitrogen.
 Its atmosphere is depleted of radiogenic argon, a marker to mantle degassing which suggests an early end of major magmatism.
 Evidence of no water is probably due to atmospheric erosion during the first billion years by the solar wind that probably occurred during the Sun’s T-Tauri phase.
 This T-Tauri phase likely afflicted the atmosphere of all the terrestrial planets assuming that Earth was originally at one AU.
 If Earth was at 2.7 AU as is proposed, then during the T-Tauri phase its pristine atmospheric gases would be retained.
 The differences in atmosphere between Venus and Earth are striking.
-Inductive reasoning leads to Venus’s lack of continental drifting and plate tectonics which can create a sink for removing CO2.
+Inductive reasoning leads to Venus’s lack of continental drifting and plate tectonics which could have created a sink for removing CO2.
 Also, the lack of nitrogen probably means its meager production was boiled off due to its closeness to the early Sun.

 The Study of Mars